andrewvy/experiment/README.md

 Well, hold on there, for critical parts of your application you may need more reassurance.

-Experiment allows you to run refactored code side-by-side with your previously written code, compare the outputs of each, and notifying when something didn't return as expected.
+Experiment allows you to run refactored code side-by-side (concurrently) with your previously written code, compare the outputs of each, and notifying when something didn't return as expected.